 If you receive your health insurance through your employer, you probably signed onto your health plan when you were hired.
 But that doesn’t mean you have to stay with it forever.
 If your employer offers a choice of plans, during open enrollment season you have a chance to reconsider which plan is best for you.
 You can review plan materials, ask questions about plan choices, choose a different plan, sign up for new plan offerings and add or drop dependents.
 If your employer offers flexible spending plans, such as a flexible spending account or health savings account, you can enroll in one of those to help you stretch your healthcare dollars.

 Many businesses have their open enrollment season in the fall, with coverage to become effective at the start of the new year.
 The window for making changes may last only a few weeks, so ask your human resources department or manager when your company’s open enrollment season will take place.
 That’ll give you more time to think about your options.

 The Health Insurance Marketplace

-Open enrollment for the federal Health Insurance Marketplace runs from November 1, 2019, to December 15, 2019.
-If you want to choose or change a federal Marketplace plan for 2020, you have to do so during that period.
+Open enrollment for the federal Health Insurance Marketplace runs from November 1, 2020, to December 15, 2020.
+If you want to choose or change a federal Marketplace plan for 2021, you have to do so during that period.
 Some states have launched open enrollment periods early because of the COVID-19 crisis.
 Check here to find out if your state has an exchange and what its open enrollment period is.